The Burgzand Noord 11 (BZN 11) wreck was probably a 17th-century merchant vessel.

-The wreck was discovered in 1997 and researcfdhed in 2002 and 2007.
+The wreck was discovered in 1997 and researched in 2002 and 2007.
 After 2002, it was decided that this site should be left unprotected, as a reference or benchmark for the other wrecks in the area.

-The historical and more recent data show that from 1852 onwards the wreck would have eroded gradually, and since its discovery in 1997 this process of erosion accelerated, deepening the site by 6 metres in total.
+The historical and more recent data show that from 1852 onwards the wreck would have eroded gradually, and since its discovery in 1997 this process of erosion accelerated, deepening the site by 6 m in total.